 SKILLED NURSING UNIT

-Realizing the need to provide post-acute services for patients needing short-term medical recovery and rehabilitation after their hospital stays, Lee Health has begun construction for a new 57,000-square-foot, acute care skilled nursing unit on the Gulf Coast Medical Center campus.
+Realizing the need to provide post-acute services for patients needing short-term medical recovery and rehabilitation after their hospital stays, Lee Health recently unveiled a new 57,000-square-foot, acute care skilled nursing unit on the Gulf Coast Medical Center campus.

 Developed by Aquila Healthcare Development, Lee Health is leasing the three story, 75-bed medical facility, which has been designed to embody a homelike atmosphere, inclusive of an open concept living room, kitchen, nurse station and 25-private patient beds with convenience access to the occupational and physical rooms.

 Morris-Depew Associates secured approval for the Planned Development Amendment that allowed for the expansion project on the Gulf Coast Medical Center campus.
-Additionally, the firm provided surveying services during permitting and construction phases.
+Additionally, the firm provided surveying services during permitting and construction phases and provided landscape design and install services.
+Click here to learn more about the facility’s landscape design.

 ► INTERMED PLANTATION